OlinDSA2025/olindsa2025.github.io/in_class/day01.md

 ### Data Structures

 * Data structures as supports for algorithms.
 Ultimately, data structures are useful to solve certain problems.
 There are a number of properties we might care about when we select a data structure.
 Can we brainstorm some as a class?
-* We'll be learning about basic linked data structures (linked lists, stacks, queues), data structures to represent graphs, and tree-based data structures (e.g., binary search trees or heaps).
+* We'll be learning about basic linked data structures (linked lists, stacks, queues), data structures to represent graphs and trees (e.g., binary search trees or heaps), and data structures that use hashing to index and retrieve data.

 ### Algorithmic Design Patterns

-While each algorithm must be tuned to the particular problem being solved, there are general algorithm types that we will encounter (e.g., some algorithms work by breaking a larger problem into smaller, some use the greedy method, others are based on backtracking or graph search).
+While each algorithm must be tuned to the particular problem being solved, there are general algorithm types that we will encounter (e.g., some algorithms work by breaking a larger problem into smaller instances, some use a greedy approach, others are based on backtracking or graph search).

 ### Analyzing Algorithms

 We want to develop ways to talk about the computational and spatial complexity of algorithms.
-We can look at these factors from both theoretical and empirical frameworks.
-We'll mostly be focusing what's known was worst case, asymptotic analysis in this course (a lot of jargon I know).
+We can look at these factors with both theoretical (e.g., doing some analysis to understand how long the code might run for based on the problem size) and empirical tools (e.g., measuring the actual time it takes an algorithm to run on a computer).

 ### Specific Algorithms

 Of course, we will learn about specific algorithms.
-We'll see algorithms from graph theory, string matching, sorting, matrix multiplication, and many more.
+We'll see algorithms from graph theory, string matching, bioinformatics, sorting, matrix multiplication, and artificial intelligence.

 ### Algorithmic Deep Dive

-You'll be able to customize the course material by taking a deep dive into a new algorithm or algorithms topic that we didn't cover in the mainline class.
+You'll be able to customize the course by taking a deep dive into a new algorithm or algorithms topic that we did not cover in the class.

 ### Implementing and Testing

-In order to solidify your understanding of the material and improve your ability as a coder, we will be implementing many of our algorithms.
+In order to solidify your understanding of the material and improve your ability as a developer, we will be implementing many of our algorithms and data structures.
 We'll focus on creating unit tests as a way to create more maintainable and correct code.

 ## Algorithms in the World